 25. What specific shot list is it helpful for us to provide, if any?

 Photographers, as a rule, love to provide assistance with timeline planning!
 It ensures we allow time for all the things you value.
+I certainly love to take control of planning and provide customized help for all my couples.
+If you’d like to get an idea of how this looks, check out the timeline planning guide linked below.

 Planning is so key to a successful, stress-free wedding day, so we always encourage letting us in on any scheduling issues you encounter.
 Most photographers are quite hands-off; others like myself pride themselves on helping couples craft a timeline that works for their needs.
+If you’re not using a wedding photographer that provides planning help (and even if you are!) it pays for itself to hire a professional wedding planner, for small or large weddings.

 A benefit of the a la carte system that I use, is that you are free to add on anything you like at any point in the process.
 There’s no pressure to purchase the ‘package deal’ before you know if you actually want or need the bundled items.